 The tour seemed to center around Hamburg, north of Reading (pronounced RED-ing, thankyouverymuch), so we shot down busy Pennsylvania Route 61 toward those communities.
 When we got to the congested intersection just north of the I-78 interchange, I asked the ladies if they would like to do some shopping in Cabela’s, the large outfitter chain store that occupies several acres on top of the hill.
 I did this with the full knowledge that I could be getting myself into a shopping trap, but what the hell.
 It’s all about altruism.
 You see, the Cupcake’s younger sister, BCH (I cannot spell out the nickname given to her by the lovely Cupcake for fear of offending my audience), and her little brother, Shark Bite, had just shopped at Cabela’s in Chicago the previous day, so I wanted to afford Cupcake the opportunity to destroy their bragging rights.
 However, being around noon, it must have been too early for the vacationing Cupcake, for she expressed no interest.
 Nor did AS, although she said that being in the parking lot was good enough.
 Thus, I did a loop around Cabela’s parking lot.
 I think we might have stopped briefly for a picture as proof of having been there.

 We needed to get some gas, and I could detect some hunger growls from the humans as well as the car.
-So, I pulled into a gas station across from Cabela’s that had a convenience store with a SubWay.
+So, we espied the very familiar Utility Saving Expert sign and pulled into a gas station across from Cabela’s that had a convenience store with a SubWay.
 I sent the ladies into the store to get some grub, while I fed the Sienna with 87-octane petrol that was nearly as expensive as bottled water.
 I finished before they did, so I pulled over into a parking spot by the store.
 They came out empty handed.
 The explanation from AS was that she could recognize a 45-minute SubWay line when she saw one, and we’d just have to rough it.